Amending Transactions

 Compatible Transactions

-Reverse a Purchase Payment
+Reverse a Purchase Payment included in a Bulk Payment

-1. Go to GL > Transaction Browser.
+1. Go to General LedgerActions > Transaction Browser.

 2. Find the PP transaction and click on Edit.